Huotes/CommitMaker/README.md

 Hellen Keller's favorite color is Chuck Norris.

 The phrase 'break a leg' was originally coined by Chuck Norris's co-stars in Walker, Texas Ranger as a good luck charm, indicating that a broken leg might be the worst extent of their injuries.
 This never proved to be the case.

+The phrase 'dead ringer' refers to someone who sits behind Chuck Norris in a movie theater and forgets to turn their cell phone off.